-We present the main results in Table 1, with complementary estimates shown in the Appendix (Tables A6, A7; Figure A1).
+We present the main results in Table 1, with complementary estimates shown in the Appendix (Tables A7, A8; Figure A1).
 When we interact the baseline effect with a dummy variable set to one for centers whose populations at a given time have above-median inferred crime propensity, we find only a borderline significant negative effect.
 The total effect obtained by summing the double and triple interactions of Crime is not statistically different from zero.
 We detect a considerably larger and more precisely estimated difference when we split asylum centers into those with above-median and below-median shares of residents of Sub-Saharan African nationality.
 According to the estimates of column (3) in Table 1, the opening of a "low-African" center reduces local rental prices by 2.7 percent, but that of a "high-African" center reduces them by 4.8 percent.
 When we consider both interactions jointly (column 4 of Table 1), the interaction with Crime is insignificant while that with African remains statistically significant and quantitatively large.

-As we show in Appendix Table A6, religion, defined as the share of center residents who self-declare as Muslim, does not appear to drive differences in rental-price responses.
-Genetic distance relative to Swiss natives, however, has a similarly strong effect as that of the share of Sub-Saharan Africans - which is not surprising, given that the two variables have a correlation coefficient of 0.90.
+As we show in Appendix Table A7, religion, defined as the share of center residents who self-declare as Muslim, does not appear to drive differences in rental-price responses.
+The variable Gendist that captures genetic distance relative to the overall population of Swiss nationals, however, has a similarly strong effect as that of the share of Sub-Saharan Africans - which is not surprising, given that the two variables have a correlation coefficient of 0.90.
 Overall, our estimates suggest that the skin color of center residents is the main source of heterogeneous rental price responses.
-This is consistent with racial prejudice rather than statistical discrimination.
+This is consistent with racial prejudice rather than statistical discrimination.11